 I am trying to warn FixYa readers to never use these 1-800 numbers.
 Ironically, answers are subject to automatic censorship at posting – the word “Fraud” is **** ‘ed out, and if you try to post the same answer to more than one question, then FixYa says “Oops” and blocks posting of the answer.
 (This results in having to manipulate each answer by changing some punctuation or wording to be able to post the next one.)

-In the past three weeks I have edited, flagged or deleted more than 4000 scam posts and reported over 450 users.
+In the past four weeks I have edited, flagged or deleted more than 10,000 scam posts and reported over 550 users.
 And they come in faster than I can copy and paste the reports – at least hundreds of spam posts per hour.
 As far as I can tell there are about four other FixYa Experts doing the same, I am estimating volunteer Experts are deleting 5,000 – 10,000 spam per day.
 Some of these Experts report that this has been going on for weeks.

 FixYa, which was originally based in California, is now owned by VerticalScope, a content and advertising company based in Toronto who operates numerous websites, which is in turn majority owned by Torstar, publisher and owner of the Toronto Star newspaper among others.
 VerticalScope went through a downsizing in staff in 2018, although it is recruiting for staff in Community Growth, Business Development and Ad Operations and Programmatic Performance.